U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold

-From the upper half of Table~\ref{tab:ablation}, it is also clear that utilizing image Transformers at various scales significantly improves the results, even if each one of them provides already a multi-scale representation.
+From the upper half of Table~\ref{tab:ablation}, it is also clear that utilizing image Transformers at various scales in MS-CaiT significantly improves the results, even if each of them already provides a multi-scale representation.
 Note that both scale-merging strategies outperform the results obtained by each individual Transformer.

-In addition, in this section we compare the results obtained by our proposed multi-scale CaIT feature extractor, with the most common ResNet variants used in the literature: \textit{ResNet-18} and \textit{Wide-ResNet-50}, and the multi-scale Transformer MViT2.
+In addition, in this section, we compare the results obtained by the proposed MS-CaIT feature extractor with the most common ResNet variants used in the literature: \textit{ResNet-18} and \textit{Wide-ResNet-50}, and the multi-scale Transformer MViT2.
 For all feature extractors, we extract features from all scales and proceed in the exact same way as presented before.
-Table~\ref{tab:ablation}'s bottom half makes it clear that the multi-scale Transformer performs far better than the others.
-Note that, in favor of the ResNet extractors, for each category we picked the best result obtained by both extractors, and also varying several hyper-parameters, as for example the amount of \textit{flow steps} in each scale, while for our multi-scale CaIT we use always the same exact architecture.
+Table~\ref{tab:ablation}'s bottom half makes it clear that the MS-CaiT feature extractor performs far better than ResNet variants and MViT2.
+Note that, in favor of the ResNet extractors, for each category, we picked the best result obtained by both variants and also varied several hyper-parameters, for example, the amount of \textit{flow steps} in each scale, while for MS-CaIT we always use the same exact architecture.
 Finally, note that our feature extractor always achieves better performance compared to MViT2, which is also a Transformer with a multi-scale hierarchy, probably getting some benefit from the training independence for each scale.
 The hyperparameter search for ResNet and MViT2 variants was performed with Optuna~\cite{optuna_2019}, using the TPE~\cite{optuna_tpesampler} sampler.